germain-italic/rambox-dark-mode/google-chat/README.md

 ## Warning

-Class names look ultra-random and will probably break on the next update.
+Class names look ultra-random and will probably break on the next update 😒.

 ## How-to